jfbrown/packstack-setup/README.markdown

 ```

 You've then got to set up your interface mapping.
 Here, it doesn't really matter
-whether you use the same, or a different interface.
+whether you use the same, or a different interface as the one you're logged in
+from.
 You just need some interface
 to connect to `br-ex`.
+I'm using my `enp3s0` interface, to leave the `eno1` as
+the default admin interface to the physical server.

 Here's `eno1`, just for sanity: